curlysemi/nume/README.md

 ```

 ### Possible Use for Accounts:
 Since numes can be split up into three segments  (first, middle, last), an account could be displayed initially with only the first segment without any accent.
-The third segment (and then the second segment, if necessary) can be displayed as a disambiguator.
+Depending on the other numbers in the context, more initials/segments could be displayed as needed.
 Finally, all segments could be displayed with complete accents as the ultimate disambiguator.

 #### Forms
 ```python